SourMesen/Mesen/Docs/content/hdpacks/_index.md

 `<condition>myCondition2,tileNearby,-8,0,[tile data],[palette data]`
 In this case, `myCondition2` will be true if the tile 8 pixels to the left of the current tile matches the tile+palette data specified.

-For CHR ROM games, `tile data` is an integer representing the position of the original tile in CHR ROM.
+For CHR ROM games, `tile data` is an integer (in hexadecimal) representing the position of the original tile in CHR ROM.
 For CHR RAM games, `tile data` is a 32-character hexadecimal string representing all 16 bytes of the tile.
 `palette data` is always an 8-character hexadecimal string representing all 4 bytes of the palette used for the tile.
 For sprites, the first byte is always "FF".